raine/hook-stream/README.md

 Allows listening to a given stream's writes through a new, readable stream.

-Useful for listening to 3rd library's writes to `stdout` or `stderr`.
+Useful for listening to a 3rd party library's writes to `stdout` or `stderr`.

 ## install